techreturners/006-fundamentals-bookshop-basket/README.md

 So we know that in our stock we keep a track of copies for each book, people are now able to add/remove books from their basket and that has an impact on the number of copies available.

-In real life we know that people can add a finite number of books into their basket.
+In the real world we know that people can add a finite number of books into their basket.
 Basically as many as they can see on the shelf.

 However, in application terms the visitor to our new online store doesn't really know how many copies are available for a book.